-6.3.2.1 Move it to the Trash if the spam score is at least SpamSieve normally moves spam messages to the Junk mailbox.
-When using the Mail extension, the Move it to the Trash if the spam score is at least option separates the more spammy messages which are less likely to be mistakes (in Trash) from the less spammy ones (in Junk), so that you can concentrate your efforts on reviewing those.
-(It's still a good idea to check that no good messages were caught as spam, rather than emptying the trash or setting it to auto-delete messages sight unseen.)
+6.3.2.1 Move it to the Trash if the spam score is at least

+SpamSieve normally moves spam messages to the Junk mailbox.
+When using the Mail extension setup, the Move it to the Trash if the spam score is at least setting can be used to move certain (more spammy) messages to the Trash mailbox instead.
+Separating the more spammy messages, which are less likely to be mistakes, from the less spammy ones lets you concentrate your efforts on reviewing the ones in Junk that are closer to the border line.
+(It's still a good idea to check that no good messages were caught as spam in the Trash, rather than just emptying it or setting it to auto-delete messages sight unseen.)